l0tus-biswas/request-talk/README.md

 * Connect your calendars
   * Appointly.com reads your availability from all your existing calendars ensuring you never get double booked!

+* Set your availability
+  * Set repeating schedules for the times of the day and week that you want people to be able to book you.

+* Create event types templates
+  * Create templates for regularly scheduled events with availability, locations and control how and when you get booked.

+* Share your Appointly.com link!
+  * Share your short Appointly.com personal link and make it incredibly easyy for people to book a meeting at a time that works for both of you!